Gaoligong Mountains: Gaoligong Mountain National Nature Reserve

-The Gaoligong Mountain National Nature Reserve is made up of three distinct areas.
+The Gaoligong Mountain National Nature Reserve is composed of three distinct areas.

 One part is found in the south-central part of the mountain range and covers an area of 120,000 ha.
 Around 9 km wide, and reaches over approximately 135 km from north to south — across parts of Lushui County, Baoshan City Prefecture and Tengchong County.

 Another large part of the reserve is the Dulongjian area, west of Gongshan, and home to the Derung people.